-Once you get the basic pesto recipe down, you can get creative with your combinations.
+Once you get the basic pesto recipe down, get creative with your combinations.
 Start with whatever greens you have left over in your fridge: arugula, basil, spinach, broccoli rabe, parsley, cilantro, mint, garlic greens, or "scapes", wild ramps, mustard greens, lightly cooked asparagus, lightly cooked broccoli, green onions, braising mix, fennel, snow peas, lemon balm, Asian greens…well, you get the idea.
 If it’s green and yummy, you can make it into pesto.
 For a mellower pesto, pair stronger flavored greens like cilantro, garlic greens, or mustard greens with spinach or another mild vegetable (a 50/50 mix is good).

 Below are a few of my favorite combinations.